forax/memory-mapper/README.md

 ### Creating a `MemoryAccess` instance?

 The idea is to declare a record for a struct and create a `MemoryAccess` instance.
-A memory layout is derived from the record description with by default all the field correctly aligned and the byte order of the CPU.
+A memory layout is derived from the record description with by default all the field correctly aligned, using the byte order of the CPU.
 ```java
 record Point(int x, int y) {}